Item has been added

 Candida Across Multiple Sites: Gut, Vaginal, and Oral

 Candida is a whole-body ecology problem, not a localized one.
-The same microbial imbalance that drives vaginal yeast infections can simultaneously manifest in the gut and oral cavity.
-Probiotic strategies differ somewhat by site, but the core strains with anti-Candida activity tend to be relevant across all three.
+The same gut microbial imbalance that seeds vaginal yeast infections can simultaneously manifest in the gut and oral cavity.
+Probiotic strategies differ somewhat by site, but addressing the intestinal reservoir is the foundational intervention — because the gut is where overgrowth begins and where recurrence originates.

 Gut-Level Candida and Systemic Colonization